Hi,

 This is a blog intended for ECR (Early Career Researchers), in particular for PhD students based in Switzerland 🇨🇭

-I started it in 2018, after completing my PhD in neurobiology at the University of Fribourg (CH) in the lab of Prof. Simon Sprecher.
+I started it in 2018, after completing my PhD in neurobiology at the University of Fribourg.

 Importantly: this blog is my independent activity, it is fully independent from the university I am working for now and from the universities I used to work for in the past.
 In other words: opinions are my own.

 - Since end of 2024: training to become certified coach with the Institute of Coaching of Geneva and aiming toward the International Coaching Federation certification.
-For more about my coaching service, please see the Coaching page!
+For more about my coaching service, have a look at the Coaching page! 🚀

 - Since 2022: Deputy at the Graduate Campus of the University of Lausanne (Switzerland):